-- Make a well in the flour and pour in the eggs, followed by the milk.
+- Make a well in the flour and crack in the eggs and milk.
 Using a balloon or hand held electric whisk, whisk the mixture very well until smooth, lump free and bubbly.
 The batter should be the consistency of single cream.
-Cover and place in the fridge for at least 30 minutes while you preheat the oven and tin.
+Cover and place in the fridge for (ideally) at least 30 minutes while you preheat the oven and oil.

-A few key points to Yorkshire Pudding success -
+A few key points for recipe success -

 The oil MUST be hot, hot, hot.
 If you aren't sure if the batter is hot enough, pour in a tiny bit of batter.
 It should furiously sizzle and start to cook immediately.
 If it doesn't, the oil isn't hot enough and will need to go back in the oven for 5 minutes or so.

-Don't open the oven door for the first 25 minutes of cooking time or the Yorkshires will deflate.
+Don't open the oven door for the first 25 minutes of cooking time or the Yorkshires puddings will sink and deflate.
 I've made this mistake before!